DE-RSE/de-rse.github.io/en/conf2019/venue.md

 #### Via Berlin-Schönefeld

 The walk to the S-Bahn station Berlin Schönefeld Airport is about 6 minutes.

-There take the S-Bahn S9 direction Spandau and get off at the station Treptower Park.
-(Every 20 min, duration 24 min)

-Change at the station Treptower Park into the S-Bahn S41 direction Gesundbrunnen or Schöneberg and get off at the station Westkreuz.
-(Every 10 min, duration 25 min)

-Here take the S-Bahn S7 in the direction of Potsdam Hbf.
-(Every 10 min, duration 22 min)

-Total travel time approx. 75 min
+There with the S-Bahn S9 direction Spandau to Treptower Park (every 20 min, duration 24 min).
+Change to S-Bahn S41 direction Gesundbrunnen or Schöneberg and get off at station Westkreuz (every 10 min, duration 25 min).
+From here take the S-Bahn S7 in the direction of Potsdam Hbf (every 10 minutes, duration 22 minutes).
+Total travel time approx. 75 min.

+Alternatively, there are the following hourly connections with 60 - 70 minutes drive:
+* (: 03) RB14 direction Nauen to Berlin Ostbahnhof and change to the RE1 direction Brandenburg / Magdeburg to Potsdam Hauptbahnhof.
+* (: 45) RE7 direction Dessau to Berlin Hauptbahnhof or Berlin Wannsee and change to the RE1 direction Brandenburg / Magdeburg or the S7 to Potsdam Hauptbahnhof.

 ### Train / Public transport